ibm-cloud-docs/databases-for-mysql/backups-faq.md

 2023-03-03T08:09:34.643300-00:00 0 [ERROR] [MY-011825] [Xtrabackup]
 Please run OPTIMIZE TABLE or ALTER TABLE ALGORITHM=COPY on all listed tables to fix this issue.
 ```

+This error can be seen using [Activity Tracker](/docs/databases-for-mysql?topic=databases-for-mysql-activity-tracker) or [Log Analysis](/docs/databases-for-mysql?topic=databases-for-mysql-logging).
+{: tip}

 To resolve this error, query and optimize the `Xtrabackup` table using a command like: